randyh62/ROCm/docs/compatibility/compatibility-framework/pytorch-compatiblity.rst

 --------------------------------------------------------------------------------

 - Vega 7nm support.

 - fp16 support is enabled.

 - Several bug fixes and performance enhancements.

 - Breaking changes are introduced in ROCm 2.0 which are not addressed upstream yet.
 Meanwhile, please continue to use ROCm fork at https://github.com/ROCm/pytorch

-Introduces MIVisionX
-A comprehensive computer vision and machine intelligence libraries, utilities and applications bundled into a single toolkit.
 Improvements to ROCm Libraries rocSPARSE & hipSPARSE rocBLAS with improved DGEMM efficiency on Vega 7nm